Blockchain is being compared with the “network of networks,” and rightly so, as the traits are similar.

 Transaction Store is particularly helpful in case of auditability for the transactions, and for user interface development to quickly access a particular transaction using the hash/transaction ID stored in Transaction Store.

 With a combination of CoTrust and AWS services such as AWS Key Management Service, customers can solve their interoperability and blockchain deployment challenges effectively.
-Contact HCL to learn more.
-Learn more about CoTrust and HCL capabilities in blockchain space, through these resources:
+Contact HCLTech to learn more.
+Learn more about CoTrust and HCLTech capabilities in blockchain space, through these resources: